Bay Area Travel Guide | What to Do & Where to Eat in Berkeley, Livermore & Tiburon

 3. Brunch at Beer Baron Whisky Bar & Kitchen

 Beer Baron is a funky brick-lined gathering spot offering a high-end twist on classic plates.
 This is not your average bar food!
 We recommend trying their Belgian Style Duck Fat Fries.
-The first thing you’ll notice about Pleasonton is its knack to have great brunch spots with lots of outdoor dining available.
-For a sunny day, catching a table and eating al-fresco is a great way to start a relaxing day.
-The Chile Quiles is seriously good, and their cocktails are everything we ever could ask for, and more!
+The first thing you’ll notice about Pleasanton is its knack for having good food in the Bay Area, with plenty of outdoor dining available.
+For a sunny day, catching a table and eating al fresco is a great way to start.
+The Chile Quiles are seriously good, and their cocktails are everything we could ask for.

 4. Dinner at Burma!
 Burma!

 Burma!
 Burma!
-Is Burmese food at its best and has some of the best traditional Burmese food in the Bay Area.
-Dublin is known for its global food scene and this restaurant is one of the top picks for global cuisine.
+It is Burmese food at its best and has some of the most flavorful global dishes in the Tri-Valley.
+Dublin is known for its international dining scene, and this spot is among the best places to eat in the Bay Area for authentic Burmese cuisine.

 5. Visit Inklings Coffee & Tea for Great Coffee